bigscience-workshop/promptsource/README.md

 Prompts are functions that map an example from a dataset to a natural language input and target output PromptSource contains a growing collection of prompts (which we call **P3**: **P**ublic **P**ool of **P**rompts).
 As of January 20, 2022, there are ~2'000 English prompts for 170+ English datasets in [P3](https://huggingface.co/datasets/bigscience/P3).

-PromptSource provides the tools to create, and share natural language prompts (see [How to use prompts](#how-to-use-prompts),and then use the thousands of existing and newly created prompts through a simple API (see How to use prompts).
+PromptSource provides the tools to create, and share natural language prompts (see [How to use prompts](#how-to-use-prompts), and then use the thousands of existing and newly created prompts through a simple API (see How to use prompts).
-Prompts are saved in standalone structured files and are writen in a simple templating language called Jinja.
+Prompts are saved in standalone structured files and are written in a simple templating language called Jinja.

 ## Setup
 1. Download the repo
-1. Navigate to root directory of the repo
+1. Navigate to the root directory of the repo
 1. Run `pip install -e .` to install the `promptsource` module

 *Note: for stability reasons, you will currently need a Python 3.7 environment to run the last step.
 However, if you only intend to use the prompts, and not create new prompts through the interface, you can remove this constraint in the [`setup.py`](setup.py).*